LaurenceA/agent/README.md

-# Strange Loop Agent
+# Strange Loop Coding Agent
+*Warning: alpha quality code.
+Run at your own risk, ideally in a sandboxed environment.*

 This is a Python package for the Strange Loop Agent project.

 ## Installation
 To install this package, clone the repository and run: